BhavyeMathur/goopylib-v1/README.md

 ### v1.0

+#### 1.0.190-beta 25th July 2020

+* Added a `set_object()` function to the CycleButton class to set the state to a GraphicsObject
+* The Image class destroys itself before updating to save on memory and stop the drops in FPS as time went on
+* Added a `bind_frame_to()` function to the Animated Image class to synchronize the frames of multiple objects

+* More Optimizations (for performance values before, check previous version history)

+      These were tested on 20,000 frames as opposed to yesterday's 2400 frames FPS increased from ~3040 FPS to ~9020 FPS

+      Average: 2.218 secs, 9017.133 FPS

+* Fixed bug with Images not resizing properly to fit the window scale
+* Added a `copy_movement_bounds_from()` & `set_allow_movement_looping()` function
+* Added a callback argument for movement collisions

 #### 1.0.183-beta 24th July 2020

 * Fixed bug with Polygon Triangulation where the last triangle wasn't added to the list of triangles